 - David Abrahams

 - Shelley Adams

-The day-to-day work of the BAcC is carried out in our West London office by a small team, led by Chief Executive Nick Pahl.
+The day-to-day work of the BAcC is carried out in our West London office by a small experienced team, led by Chief Executive Officer Nick Pahl.
 Many of the staff are qualified acupuncturists who also offer skills in other specialist areas; the rest of the team bring vital knowledge and experience from other fields of business.
-This wide spread of expertise helps us provide rapid and authoritative responses to members of the public.
+This wide spread of expertise helps us provide a rapid and authoritative response to both members of the public and our members.